What is Image Compression And Why Is It Important?

 The files are enormous to preserve as much detail as possible, and they offer you the flexibility to edit them using programs like Photoshop.
 Two compression methods, PNG and JPEG, use algorithms to create images that are smaller in size.

 PNG is a lossless compression method that retains the information needed to construct a replica of your original image.
-JPG is a lossy compression method that compresses files further to approximate details like similar colors or shades.
+JPG is a lossy compression method that compresses files further to approximate details, such as similar colors or shades.

 Photographers who take images for you provide minimally compressed JPEG files.
 This gives you the versatility to use them digitally or print them.
 Yet, the level of visual detail becomes redundant for use on your website and needs further compression.